-6. Choose Yes to salvage the information on the partition or No if you do not want to salvage the data.

-- If you choose No, the data on that partition is destroyed and the Mirrored Disk Partitions list is redisplayed. - If you choose Yes, the system warns that the selected partition contains a volume with a name and segment number matching an existing volume.
-Continue with the remaining steps.

-6a.
-Press Enter to clear the message.
+- 6 Choose Yes to salvage the information on the partition or No if you do not want to salvage the data. - If you choose No, the data is destroyed and the Mirrored Disk Partitions list is redisplayed. - If you choose Yes, the system warns that the selected partition contains a volume with a name and segment number matching an existing volume.
+Continue with Steps 7a and 7b. - 6a Press Enter to clear the message.